 High profile environment

-Since the capacity planning team call the shots before something goes into production, they needed to pre-test applications and hardware configurations under real-world scenarios and varying workload demands.
-Fortunately, they had Vityl Capacity Management.
+Since the capacity planning team calls the shots before something goes into production, they needed to pre-test applications and hardware configurations under real-world scenarios and varying workload demands.
+Fortunately, they had Vityl software.

-By using Vityl Capacity Management, the team was able to accurately predict the resources needed to support consistent service delivery.
+By using Vityl software for Capacity Management, the team was able to accurately predict the resources needed to support consistent service delivery.

-Visa Europe confirmed that the models run using Vityl Capacity Management are 98 percent accurate.
-An added bonus is that Vityl Capacity Management runs on heterogeneous environments.
+Visa Europe confirmed that the models run using Vityl software for capacity management are 98 percent accurate.
+An added bonus is that Vityl runs on heterogeneous environments.
 Visa Europe runs primarily Sun and AIX boxes.